OpenNebula/docs/source/operation/network_management/manage_vnets.rst

 Virtual Network Definition
 ==========================

-A virtual network (VNET) definition consists of three different parts:
+A Virtual Network definition consists of three different parts:

 - The **underlying physical network infrastructure** that will support it, including the network driver.

 - The **logical address space** available.
-Addresses associated to a Virtual Network can be IPv4, IPv6, dual stack IPv4-IPv6 or Ethernet; and can define a non-continuous addresses range structured in one or more Address Ranges (AR), see below.
+Addresses associated to a Virtual Network can be IPv4, IPv6, dual stack IPv4-IPv6 or Ethernet.

-- The **guest configuration attributes**.
-Apart from the addresses and configuration attributes used to setup the guest network additional information can be injected into the VM at boot time.
-These contextualization attributes may include for example network masks, DNS servers or gateways.
+- The **guest configuration attributes** to setup the Virtual Machine network, that may include for example network masks, DNS servers or gateways.

 Physical Network Attributes
 ---------------------------